Three museums. Three centuries of history.

 “It’s all right downtown, people can usually walk from their hotels,” said Holly Elliott, the director of marketing and public relations at the Coastal Heritage Society.

-Inside the Savannah History Museum, guests can explore Georgia’s First City through the ages, from pre-colonization (before 1733) to present day.
-Here visitors will learn about Savannah’s role in the Civil War and American Revolution and discover all kinds of fascinating objects, including military artifacts, a cotton gin and steam locomotive from 1908, not to mention the famous bench from Forrest Gump, Johnny Mercer’s Grammy and Oscar, and the original sculpture that was in Monterey Square.
+Guests can explore Georgia’s First City through the ages, from before 1733 to present day.
+Here visitors will learn about Savannah’s role in the Civil War and American Revolution.
+Discover all kinds of fascinating objects, including military artifacts, a cotton gin and steam locomotive from 1908.
+Not to mention the famous bench from Forrest Gump, Johnny Mercer’s Grammy and Oscar are on display.

-“One thing that a lot of people don’t know about the Savannah History Museum is that it’s sitting on the site where the Siege of Savannah took place during the Revolutionary War,” said Elliott.
+“There’s one thing that a lot of people don’t know about the Savannah History Museum.
+It sits on the site where the Siege of Savannah took place during the Revolutionary War,” said Elliott.

 It’s there at Battlefield Memorial Park, where mounds reveal the spot where more than 8,000 troops of three armies fought on October 9, 1779.

-Right next door, guests will find the Georgia State Railroad Museum, a National Historic Landmark located at the old Central of Georgia Railway.
-It’s here that visitors can learn about the role of railroads in Georgia, not only by video, but also by exploring the different boxcars.
+Right next door, guests will find the GA State Railroad Museum, a National Historic Landmark located at the old Central of Georgia Railway.
+Visitors can learn about the role of railroads in Georgia, not only by video, but also by exploring the different boxcars.

 “What really makes it unique is that it is actually the most complete, last standing antebellum railroad,” said Elliott.
 “It’s not like a traditional museum, because everything is outside.”